 A graduate student in one of the CELC (College of Educaton, Leadership & Counseling) programs:

 A graduate student in Social Work: You may access either the writing center at St. Kate's (through the O'Neill Center) or the Center for Writing on the St. Paul campus.
 Both writing centers focus on supporting undergraduate writers and welcome graduate students.

 A graduate student in the Opus College of Business, the School of Engineering, or the program in Software Engineering: Please know the Center for Writing focuses on supporting undergraduate writers in the College of Arts and Sciences and strives to support all writers on our campus to the best of our abilities.

 Work full time and are in graduate school so find it difficult to find time to see a consultant:

-Use our Online Consulting.
+Look for consultants who work online.
 Or find a professional consultant/tutor through our list of independent freelance editors and tutors.